 - When BS is configured to receive multiple carriers, all the throughput requirements are applicable for each received carrier.

+- For ACS, blocking and intermodulation characteristics, the negative offsets of the interfering signal apply relative to the lower edge and positive offsets of the interfering signal apply relative to the higher edge.

 - Each requirement shall be met over the RoAoA specified.

 NOTE 1: In normal operating condition the BS in FDD operation is configured to transmit and receive at the same time.